samsuh/2026-journal/README.md

 https://www.systemdesignhandbook.com/guides/design-bitly/
 url shortener would be a good base to build a regerral system

+### Music theory
+memorizing those silly triads is a lot harder than I thought it would be. it's confusing trying to memorize arbitrary numbers, since the ones i dont know blend together.
+I need to break it down to learn the rule behind it, so i can calculate it quickly, i think. thats better than trying to memorize eventually 12 sets of 3 random letters with no order.

 ## 1/18/26, Sunday

 I'm thinking i need even more structure to combat the burnout.
 Something regular and repeatable that I can do almost on autopilot.
 I got the flash cards from the video, which is good.
 It helps memorize triads and a bit about scales.
 Maybe pair this with practicing the scales on an instrument would help.
 Like do flashcards for 5-10 mins, then practice the chords and scales on instrument for 15 mins.